siqveland/tronsr-template/COMMUNITY_PLAN.md

-Describe the plan to support the community
+80% of block rewards will be given to voters to help support the tron community